Centigrade/ngtx/docs/extending.md

 };
 ```

-Let's go through the arguments that we are provided with by `createExtension`:
+Let's go through the parameters that we are provided with by `createExtension`:

 - `getTargets`: When calling this function, we get an array-like list of the _targets_ that is defined by the user in the test:

   `... .expect(host).to(haveStyle(...))`: in this example calling `getTargets` will return us a list with only the resolved `host` reference in it.
 The resolved reference is of type `NgtxElement` a small wrapper around Angular's built-in `DebugElement`.
 It provides some extra features, but we're not taking a close look to them right now.

 - `addAssertion`: this helper allows you to schedule assertion-logic to the current test.
 Your assertion-logic will be called at the end of the test, after all predicates have been executed.